X30G/Reconnaissance-Port-Scanning/README.md

 # 🔎 Reconnaissance

 This repository contains tools and techniques used during the **Reconnaissance** phase of penetration testing.
-It includes both **active** scanning (via custom port scanners).
+It includes **active** scanning (via custom port scanners).

 ---